amininger/pysoarlib/README.md

 Given a printout of soar's working memory (p S1 -d 4), parses it into a dictionary of wmes, where the keys are identifiers, and the values are lists of wme triples rooted at that id.

+You can wrap the result with a PrintoutIdentifier(wmes, root_id) which will provide an Identifier-like iterface for crawling over the graph structure.
+It provides all the methods in the IdentifierExtensions interface.

 #### `extract_wm_graph(root_id, max_depth)`